 Outdated Posts to Draft

-When I find I have an outdated post or a post that is no longer relevant, I do not delete it.
-I put it temporarily into draft status and investigate how I can update it to make it current.
-This keeps that link available that may have an inbound link.
+When I find I have an outdated post or a no longer relevant post, I do not delete it.
+Instead, I temporarily put it into draft status and investigate how to update it to make it current.
+You want to keep that permalink available for any inbound links that may exist.

-With this approach you want to update the post as soon as possible after putting it in a draft as soon as possible.
-Otherwise, a 301 redirect to more current content should be put in place so site visitors do not get 404s.
+With this approach, you want to update the post after putting it in a draft as soon as possible.
+Otherwise, a 301 redirect to current content should be placed so site visitors do not get 404s.

 Track What You Are Asked About

-Once I am asked a question twice, I make note.
+Once I am asked a question twice, I make a note.
 The third time it becomes a draft for a future post or added to my FAQ.
 This way, that information is readily available to site visitors.
-Or if I am asked again, I can also provide a link for the answers and details the questioner is seeking.
+Or, if I am asked again, I can also provide a link for the answers and details the questioner is seeking.

 Take The Necessary Time

 I run into shallow, keywordy, SEO'd to death posts every single day.
 They serve no purpose other than to disappoint, reflect a lack of depth on the topic and the ulterior motives (affiliate links, ad clicks) of the site in question.

-When I have an epiphany that I know is great fodder for a new post or article, right then and there I stop what I am doing and I login to WordPress.
-I quickly create a new post with a basic title, and type in the post box what my idea for that post is.
+When I have an epiphany that I know is great fodder for a new post or article, right then and there, I stop what I am doing, and I login to WordPress.
+Then, I quickly create a new post with a primary title and type in the post box my idea for that post.

-If I am having writer's block or am pressed for time I can then go to one of those drafts that gives me a running start.
-Saves time and let's me easily lean into a new post with relevant content I know visitors/readers will be interested in.
+If I have writer's block or am pressed for time, I can then go to one of those drafts that give me a running start.
+Saves time and lets me easily lean into a new post with relevant content; I know visitors/readers will be interested.